 Critical users have very high requirements for security, availability and redundancy and have so far used their own designated networks to achieve this.
 In the future, some of the benefits of LTE networks can be available for critical users as well, with broadband and PMR networks complementing each other in a hybrid network.

 The hybrid model lets you continue with TETRA or Tetrapol for mission-critical and voice and introduce mobile broadband step-by-step.
+There's an executive briefing that explains how to make a success of introducing mission-critical broadband to public safety.

 These were just the first and foremost LTE related questions that people have.
-Do you have more that you can’t easily find an answer to?
-Let us know in the comments.